Foreign relations of Belarus: Belarus–United Kingdom relations

+Both countries share common membership of the OSCE.
+Bilaterally the two countries have a Double Taxation Agreement, and an Investment Agreement.

 Belarus–United States relations

 The United States has encouraged Belarus to conclude and adhere to agreements with the International Monetary Fund (IMF) on the program of macroeconomic stabilization and related reform measures, as well as to undertake increased privatization and to create a favorable climate for business and investment.
 Although there has been some American direct private investment in Belarus, its development has been relatively slow given the uncertain pace of reform.
 An Overseas Private Investment Corporation agreement was signed in June 1992 but has been suspended since 1995 because Belarus did not fulfill its obligations under the agreement.

 Belarus is eligible for Export-Import Bank short-term financing insurance for U.S. investments, but because of the adverse business climate, no projects have been initiated.
 The IMF granted standby credit in September 1995, but Belarus has fallen off the program and did not receive the second tranche of funding, which had been scheduled for regular intervals throughout 1996.

 The United States - along with the European Union - has restricted the travel of President Alexander Lukashenko and members of his inner circle, as well as imposing economic sanctions.